happy-dude/dotfiles/README.md

 ## License

-The files and code contributed from myself are in the public domain and are free to be used and adapted however you like.
+The files and code contributed from myself are in the public domain.

+You are free to use, transform, adapt, and/or remix my content however you like.

 The submodules included in this project repo have their own maintainers and licenses.
-Please visit the respective projects to learn more.
+Please visit the respective projects' repos to learn more.